 MAIN AREAS OF ACADEMIC ACTIVITY

-We are the creator, publisher and host of Mutual Images, a semiannual, double-blind peer-reviewed and transcultural research journal.
-It is registered under the ISSN 2496-1868, and published twice a year (Spring/Autumn).
+We are the creator, publisher and host of Mutual Images, an annual, double-blind peer-reviewed and transcultural research journal.
+Registered under the ISSN 2496-1868, it started as semiannual, with its first issue being published in Summer 2016; since 2021, Mutual Images assumes an annual periodicity, and is issued every December.

 Its field of interest is the analysis and discussion of the ever-changing, multifaceted relations between Europe and Asia, and between specific European countries or regions and specific Asian countries or regions.
 A privileged area of investigation concerns the mutual cultural influences between Japan and other national or regional contexts, with a special emphasis on visual domains, media studies, the cultural and creative industries, and popular imagination at large.